 "Terry" tells the story of 21-year old amputee Terry Fox who attempted to run across Canada with only one leg.
 Unfortunately, he only made it to Thunder Bay, Ontario when he died, one month before his 23nd birthday yet his memories will live on forever in the hearts of Canadians everywhere.
-Written by

 On April 12, 1980, Terry Fox set out on the Marathon of Hope and raised the spirit of a nation.
 This is his story.